 Thursday, June 21, 2018

 Ninety-seven percent of dairy farms in the United States are owned by families, and Coronado Dairy in Wilcox, Arizona, fits into that statistic.
 But what makes Coronado different is that collective ownership is offered to the many families that work on the dairy farm.
-Coronado Dairy is a part of Riverview, LLP, a limited liability partnership, that allows its employees to buy into the dairy after one year of employment.
+Coronado Dairy is a part of Riverview, LLP, a limited liability partnership, that allows its employees to buy into the dairy after two years of employment.